Sugar Addiction

 Wanting more hands on help?

-If you’re wanting to learn more about the why and how of sugar and its potential to be addictive, other experts can explain both the physiological impact of eating sugar and how to support your physical body when healing a sugar addiction.
-It’s a good place to start if you’re wanting to understand this aspect of healing, as it's not my area of expertise.
+If you want to learn more about what to eat, how sugar can be addictive, and how sugar impacts your body physiologically, you may like this helpful reading list for sugar addiction.
+It’s a good place to start if you’re wanting nutritional support, as it’s not my area of expertise.